Why is my dimmer switch burning smell

 Electrical

-The answer to 'why is my dimmer switch burning smell' is that a burning smell from a dimmer switch is typically a sign of an electrical issue that requires prompt attention.
-This could be caused by an overloaded circuit, a faulty switch, or wiring problems.
-The burning smell indicates that the dimmer switch is overheating and could potentially start a fire if left unchecked.
+The answer to 'why is my dimmer switch burning smell' is that a burning smell from a dimmer switch is usually a sign of an electrical issue that requires immediate attention.
+This could be caused by a faulty or overloaded dimmer switch, wiring problems, or a compatibility issue with the light bulbs being used.

 Step-by-Step Guide